 The Thing with Two Heads

-No, this isn’t the art of making a two-headed freak as in the movie classic, The Incredible Two-Headed Transplant / The Thing with Two Heads (Midnite Movies Double Feature).
+No, this isn’t the art of making a two-headed freak as in the movie classic, The Incredible Two-Headed Transplant / The Thing with Two Heads (Midnite Movies Double Feature) (Paid Link).
 This is about transplanting the fig tree from a pot into the ground.

 When your fig tree is coming out of Winter storage around the end of March (around the latitude of NJ), observe the tips of the branches.
 You’ll notice that they stayed green all Winter season.
 There is an indicator that tells you when it’s time to plant your fig tree outside.
 This is when leaves begin to break out from those green tips or just before.
 This is the ideal time to plant the tree and minimizes shock to the leaves.